tmcfarlin412/tmcfarlin412.github.io/_drafts/2018-10-12-google-api-promises.md

 How to you mitigate these quota issues?

-Handling the Application quotas (Queries per day and Queries per 100 seconds) is a bit complex, as you must either devise a method for separate application instances to coordinate their query count.
-For example, one could build a server through which all requests are made.
+To avoid surpassing the Queries per day and Queries per 100 seconds, separate application instances to coordinate their query count.
+One way to coordinate this would be to create 2 TBD

+ track using local storage the API calls made by the application.
+Every, say 100 queries made, the application could update a server which tracks these quotas. through which all requests are made.
 This server would ensure these quotas are not exceeded.
 Another method of mitigation is to retry the request after a waiting period.
 This is not ideal, but it is better than no recovery.

 The remainder of this post focuses on handling "Queries per 100 seconds per user" quota, as this can be implemented client-side.